blueshed/blueshed-micro/README.md

 #blueshed.micro

+A python package that enables a pattern of using Tornado and SqlAlchemy as an asynchronous mutli-process server.

 [![Documentation Status](https://readthedocs.org/projects/blueshed-micro/badge/?version=latest)](http://blueshed-micro.readthedocs.io/en/latest/?badge=latest)

 Should you wish to build a SqlAlchemy model you can use this site to start it off: [modeling](http://modeling.blueshed.co.uk/)